 Dr. Acquaviva's policy and advocacy work at the Federal level had made tangible advances in funding for aging research.
 Dr. Acquaviva recently completed a term as Special Government Employee (SGE) on the National Advisory Council on Aging (NACA), advising the Secretary of the U.S. Department of Health and Human Services, the Director of the National Institutes of Health, and the Director of the National Institute on Aging on its mission.
 Prior to her appointment to the NACA, Dr. Acquaviva completed a two-year term as Chair of the Friends of the National Institute on Aging, a broad-based coalition of almost 50 aging, disease, research, and patient groups supporting the mission of the National Institute on Aging.
 In her capacity as Chair, Dr. Acquaviva led the coalition in efforts to advocate on behalf of the NIA through the annual congressional budget and appropriations process and promote NIA research activities by sponsoring briefings for congressional staff.
 Regarding this work, President and CEO of the Alliance for Aging Research Sue Peschin writes that Dr. Acquaviva "is a politically astute advocate for aging research, and led the way to an increase in funding in the President's budget for Alzheimer's research at the NIH by $130 million, by systematically enlisting support from the White House, NIH, and Congress."
 The founder of the Alliance for Aging Research, Dan Perry, writes that Dr. Acquaviva "performed superbly... advocating for the science-based agency before Members of Congress and staff, media, and other key stakeholders" and "is recognized by her peers as a leader in the science and public policy realms of medical and social gerontology."

-University of Pennsylvania Graduate School of Education, PhD in Human Sexuality Education
+- University of Pennsylvania, Doctorate in Human Sexuality Education

-University of Pennsylvania College of Arts and Sciences, BA in Sociology
+- University of Pennsylvania, Bachelor of the Arts in Sociology

-Acquaviva, K. (In press).
+- Acquaviva, K. D. (2017).
 LGBTQ-Inclusive Hospice and Palliative Care: A Practical Guide to Transforming Professional Practice.
-To be published Spring 2017 by Harrington Park Press and distributed by Columbia University Press.
+Harrington Park Press.

-Acquaviva, K. (2009).
-Re-Defining Health Care Disparities for LGBT Older Adults (and for All Seniors).
-Diversity and Aging in the 21st Century, Edited by Percil Stanford, PhD.
+- Acquaviva, K. (2009).
+Diversity and Aging in the 21st Century (P. Standford, Ed.).
+In Re-Defining Health Care Disparities for LGBT Older Adults (and for All Seniors).
 AARP Press.

 Professional Association Publications

-In 2009, the NNEPI online course won the Sigma Theta Tau International Computer-Based Professional Education Technology Award.
-In addition, Dr. Acquaviva was one of 400 social workers nationwide invited to serve as a delegate to the 2010 Social Work Congress.
+- One of 400 social workers nationwide invited to serve as a delegate to the Social Work Congress (2010)

-In 2011, Dr. Acquaviva received GW’s Bender Award for Outstanding Teaching.
+- GW’s Bender Award for Outstanding Teaching recipient (2011)